 Exceptional career preparation.
 In order to graduate, HR majors are required to obtain 500 hours of practical experience as well as pass the SHRM-CP exam.
 This ensures you are ready to hit the ground running and immediately excel in your chosen career.

-Your human resource management degree from UW-Eau Claire will inspire you to make organizations better.
+Your human resources degree from UW-Eau Claire will inspire you to make organizations better.
 You will be ready to help companies find top talent and assist in creating a healthy work environment for their employees.
-Because many organizations need HR professionals, graduates find employment in a variety of industries and organizations.
+Because many organizations need HR professionals, graduates find employment in a variety of industries and fields.
 Explore careers in staffing (recruitment and selection), training and development, labor relations, compensation and benefits, employee relations and many more.

 - Corporate recruiter, U.S. Bank, Minnesota